aaronlabeau/NewWorld/Races.md

 Elves value their privacy and traditions, and while they are often slow to make friends at both the personal and national levels, once an outsider is accepted as a comrade, the resulting alliances can last for generations.
 Elves take great joy in forging alliances with races that share or exceed their long lifetimes, and often work to befriend dragons, outsiders, and fey.
 Those elves who spend their lives among the short-lived races, on the other hand, often develop a skewed perception of mortality and become morose, the result of watching wave after wave of companions age and die before their eyes.

+The elves mostly came to the lands from Eshiya in the old world when they heard word of a new continent being discovered by the humans.
+Quickly the sailed out and discovered  Dór -o taur and Puig Gwilith.
+When arriving in Dór -o taur - the found an existing race of elves living in this land.
+At first the elves got a long and shared the lands, but within years the elves from the old world started to "lust" and show forms of greed where they wanted to own the land vs share it.
+This started a battle between the old world elves and the new world elves.
+Eventually the old world elves drove the new world elves from the land and underground, which they eventually became the Drow.
+The tabaxi people knowing something was wrong figured out the change in attitude was caused from a local fruit that they started to consume that was poison to the elves.
+The tabaxi working with the humans created a cure for this and thus saved the elves from themselves.

+Three major groups of elves exist in the New World:

+  - **High Elves**: The high elves are driven by tradition and respect of the past.
+With centuries to devote to there studies, the elves are masters of there crafts.
+The high elves make their home in the lands of **Dór -o taur**.
+Many high elves have studied some form of the arcane arts and still believe that magic and the spirits of the world are still valid in a land where the humans are moving to strike the practice of the arcane from there schools and cities.
+The high elves instead embrace the arcane and have large libraries dedicated to the study of it.
+Many high elves are bard, cleric, druids, monk, paladins, wizards, sorcerers, rangers, and warlocks.

+  - **Wood Elves**: The wood elves are driven by an appreciation for the earth and the lands.
+The wood elves live off the ground in great cities in the large trees of **Puig Gwilith**.
+Wood Elves will protect the earth at all costs which sometimes can come across as more violent than there high elf cousins.
+The wood elves are skilled animal handlers and have a great relationship with other races including Tabaxi, Kenku, and humans that also love the land.
+Because the wood elves believe in Gaia and the spirit of the land and animals, they tend to focus toward druids, rangers, bards, cleric, and monk.

+  - **Drow**:  In cities deep in the Underdark live the drow, or dark elves.
+The drow fled from the lands of the New World when the elves and dwarves of from the Old World arrived.
+Agreements over ownership of land and a disease of lust and greed from the high elves drove them deep underground after loosing several battles.
+Looking for power and the will to survive the cruel underworld, the dark elves started to follow the ways of Lolth, one of the old gods.
+The times living in the dark and locked away from the sun turned them into vicious, stealthy assassins that go to the surface world to attack and make the surface dwellers whom drove them from there original home.
+Many drow are fighters, druid, monk, ranger, rogue, warlock, wizard, and sorcerers.
+They have innate magical abilities to cast some spells like darkness, dancing lights, and faerie fire.

 ### Age Range